Challenges brought by PSD2 directive

 In addition, even if the Polish API is fully accepted on the Polish market, there is no guarantee that it will gain similar recognition abroad.
 TPP that considers foreign expansion needs to be prepared for simultaneous support of many standards.

 Considering the number of banks in the market, even several new versions of interfaces coming into effect weekly can be expected.
 This means that each interface must be adapted to each of the banks with which TPP is integrated.

 Changes in the PSD2 access interfaces are also generated by TPP’s detection of errors and their suggestions of corrections for further improvement of the quality and stability of interfaces.

 The changes resulting from legal regulations and the introduction of new products will force banks to make new functionalities available via the PSD2 interface.

-Also, replacing some standards by others or combining two or more standards will mean major changes in the banks' interfaces.
+Also, replacing some standards with others or combining two or more standards will mean major changes in the banks’ interfaces.
 The standards themselves will also be subject to evolution.

 Therefore, developing a common European standard is strongly desirable.

 TPP has six months to test and integrate with bank interfaces.
 One should know that integration remains a pure theory until banks provide access to their test environments for TPPs.